Optimal optomechanical cavity setups with highly reflecting membranes: MAK and MATE vs short Fabry-Perot cavity

 where

 is the cooperativity of FP in the limit where the loss is fully dominated by the parasitic scattering.
-Comparing (\ref{CFP1}) with (\ref{CMAK}) shows that, in cavities shorter that $l_0=4\delta /T_s$, MAK is better than FP.
+Comparing (\ref{CFP1}) with (\ref{CMAK}) we find that, in cavities shorter that $l_0=4\delta /T_s$, MAK is better than FP.
 However that advantage can be appreciable only if $T_s\ll T_m$.
-Comparison between the systems is also illustrated in Fig.~\ref{FF6}.
-It is worth recalling that throughout this paper we consider MAK at the r-points such that, for MAK, this figure applies only for $\delta$ and $l$ corresponding to the r-point condition, i.e. when the shorter subcavity is on resonance while the longer on antiresonance.
+A comparison between the systems is also illustrated in Fig.~\ref{FF6}.
+It is worth recalling that throughout this paper we consider MAK at the r-points such that, for MAK, this figure applies only for $\delta$ and $l$ corresponding to the r-point condition, i.e. when the shorter sub-cavity is on resonance while the longer one on antiresonance.